 It’s going to be hard and uncomfortable but that’s why Rule #2 is there.

-I give concrete tips and ideas on how to do this in my book, The Nude Nutritionist.
+I give concrete tips and ideas on how to do this in this blog post.

 The fundamental fear we all have, the reason for our lack of confidence is: